 “Dickie, my man.
 It’s Tim from yesterday.
 I’m lounging by the pool here and thought you might like to drive your speedboat over and enjoy the young ladies hereabouts…Of course, we can find Miami Beach Marina; ….
 It’s over on the bay side by 5th Street?…See you in an hour.”

 Dickie shows up as scheduled, looking exceptionally preppy in a Lacoste polo shirt, Topsiders, and Bermuda Shorts.
 Once we get on his boat, he establishes that he is the captain.
 We lowly crew, Pete and I, gladly oblige.
 The boat is a big Whaler – 20 feet – and has a fast engine.
-Whalers sit flat on the water and really move.
+Whalers sit flat on the water and can really move.
 We round the south end of the Beach, flying along in front of our hotel.
 It looks so small from the water.
 We keep going until we reach the Fountainbleu.
 I direct Dickie to take the Whaler into their dock.
 We tie up between two massive yachts.
-Our diminutive size versus real yachts helps temper Dickie’s domineering self.
+Our diminutive size versus real yachts helps temper Dickie’s domineering demeanor.
 We head straight to the lounge with the Pong machines.
 I promptly spend another ten dollars.
 Dickie really enjoys himself.
-He doesn’t need to see our supposed rooms at the Fountainbleu and invites us back to Coral Gables to eat dinner at his house.
+He does not need to see our supposed rooms at the Fontainebleu and invites us back to Coral Gables to eat dinner at his house.
 Pete grins from ear to ear.
 When we drive past our hotel, Pete pulls down his shorts and moons the beach.
 Dickie is mortified but keeps a stiff upper lip.

 “Actually, man, I live in New York.
 Getting my education, you know.
 Several of my uncles spend a lot of time with Bacardi.
 You could say they have a definite relationship.”
 We both almost crack up.

 Dickie adds, “I’ve been to the City several times.
 A wonderful place for an education.”